Applying deep reinforcement learning to active flow control in turbulent conditions: Appendix A: Deep reinforcement learning

 \section{Appendix A: Deep reinforcement learning}

-In the present Appendix, we present a short reminder about the main lines of the PPO algorithm.
-The reader curious of more details is referred to any of the many discussions on the topic, such as Ref. \citep{schulman2017proximal, rabault2019artificial, Rabault2020}.
+Here we present a brief description about the proximal policy optimization (PPO) algorithm.
+For more details, readers are referred to any of the many discussions on this topic, such as \citet{heess2017emergence}, \citet{schulman2017proximal}, and \citet{rabault2019artificial, Rabault2020}.